 Abuse potential (monitor).
 Increased risk of sudden death, stroke, and MI; assess for presence of cardiac disease before initiating.
 Avoid in known structural cardiac abnormalities, cardiomyopathy, serious arrhythmias, coronary artery disease, and other cardiac problems.
 Pre-existing psychotic disorder.
 Bipolar disorder; screen for risk before initiation.
 Consider discontinuing if new psychotic/manic symptoms occur.
 Monitor for new or worsening aggressive behavior or hostility.
 Seizure disorder.
 Monitor for serotonin syndrome; discontinue if occurs.
 Evaluate for tics or Tourette's syndrome prior to therapy.
 Peripheral vasculopathy, including Raynaud's phenomenon; monitor for digital changes.
 Monitor growth (esp. children), BP, HR.
+Renal impairment.
 Write ℞ for smallest practical amount.
 Reevaluate periodically.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

 See Contraindications.
 Hypertensive crisis with MAOIs (including linezolid, IV methylene blue).
 Increased risk of serotonin syndrome with serotonergic drugs (eg, SSRIs, SNRIs, TCAs, triptans, fentanyl, lithium, tramadol, tryptophan, busprione, St. John's wort), CYP2D6 inhibitors (eg, paroxetine, fluoxetine, quinidine, ritonavir); consider alternatives; if needed, initiate with lower doses and monitor.
 Potentiated by urinary alkalinizers (eg, sodium bicarbonate, acetazolamide); avoid.
 Antagonized by acidifiers (eg, ascorbic acid).
 May potentiate TCAs, sympathomimetics, norepinephrine, meperidine; adjust dose or use alternatives.
 May antagonize adrenergic blockers, antihistamines, antihypertensives, phenobarbital, phenytoin, veratrum alkaloids, ethosuximide.
 Monitor effects with concomitant PPIs.